Where do I find more information about the recent Black Hawk dry dog food recall?

 Is cat food or wet dog food affected by the recall?

 The recall relates to original dry dog food only and only specific batches.
-To check with batches are affected, visit our website at https://blackhawkpetcare.com/au/black-hawk-dog-food-voluntary-product-recall-australia
+View this page to check which batches are affected.

 My dog is vomiting or has diarrhoea (or has in the past).
 Is this because of the Black Hawk dog food recall?